A Naturopathic Approach to Better Digestion

 Digestive symptoms can stem from a wide range of underlying issues.
 Low stomach acid (hypochlorhydria) is surprisingly common, especially in people over 40 or those who've been on proton pump inhibitors long-term.
 Without adequate acid, protein digestion suffers, nutrient absorption drops, and the risk of small intestinal bacterial overgrowth (SIBO) increases.

-Dysbiosis — an imbalance between beneficial and harmful gut bacteria — drives inflammation and impairs the gut lining.
+Dysbiosis (an imbalance between beneficial and harmful gut bacteria) drives inflammation and impairs the gut lining.
+A 2017 review in the journal Nutrients highlighted that dysbiosis is implicated in conditions ranging from IBS to autoimmune disease through its effects on intestinal permeability.
 Food sensitivities, parasitic or fungal infections like candida overgrowth, and compromised intestinal permeability ('leaky gut') each contribute to a cycle of inflammation and poor absorption that perpetuates symptoms.

 Testing That Gets to the Root